amyandpotatoes/aus-crypto-tax-calc/README.md

 # aus-crypto-tax-calc
-This program allows you to easily work through and summarise your cryptocurrency transaction, to make it easier to lodge an Australian personal tax return.
+This calculator processes and summarises cryptocurrency transactions to make it easier to lodge an Australian personal tax return.
 This is not tax advice, and you should carefully look through the the calculations to ensure that they are correct and meet current tax laws.
 This program uses the first-in-first-out (FIFO) method of calculating tax bases, and assumes that you are eligible for 50% capital gains tax discounts on tokens held for longer